awsdocs/iam-user-guide/doc_source/id_credentials_mfa_sync.md

 You can use AWS to resynchronize your virtual and hardware multi\-factor authentication \(MFA\) devices\.
 If your device is not synchronized when you try to use it, the sign\-in attempt fails and IAM prompts you to resynchronize the device\.

 **Note**
-U2F security keys do not go out of sync\.
-If a U2F security key is lost or broken, you can deactivate it\.
+FIDO security keys do not go out of sync\.
+If a FIDO security key is lost or broken, you can deactivate it\.
 For instructions on deactivating any MFA device type, see [To deactivate an MFA device for another IAM user \(console\)](id_credentials_mfa_disable.md#deactivate-mfa-for-user)\.

 As an AWS administrator, you can resynchronize your IAM users' virtual and hardware MFA devices if they get out of synchronization\.